Abbots Bromley Horn Dance: Costume

+Engraving depicting the sixteenth-century Betley window, which may have been an inspiration for the horn dance costumes.

 Until the 1880s, dancers wore their ordinary clothes decorated with ribbons.
 At that time, the vicar's wife designed costumes for the dancers in a mock-medieval style, originally made from old curtains and perhaps inspired by the sixteenth-century painted Betley window, or by illustrations in an edition of Shakespeare's plays; these costumes were replaced in 1904 and again in 1951.

 The original costumes for the horn-carriers were green tunics and blue trousers, both with brown spots or flowers; the dancers now wear either green or red jackets, with green breeches with an oak leaf pattern.
 (Note: Though Cecil Sharp says that the replacement costumes made in 1904 were "more or less exact" copies of the originals, Marcia Rice quotes a Mrs. Simpson, one of the contributors to the 1904 replacement, as saying that the new costumes were merely "the same in general effect ... we followed our own fancy, and were not bothered by any antiquarian scruples".)
 In the 1880s the fool wore a furry cap; the 1904 version of the costume introduced jester's motley.
 The hobby horse is of the tourney style, in which a horse's head and tail are fixed to the performer's body by a frame, which is then covered by a cloth, giving the appearance of a person riding a horse.
 Plot's description of the horse, as being made of thin boards carried between the dancer's legs, is more like a stick horse; he does not seem to have actually seen the performance and this is probably an error.